 THIRD PARTY: An entity cooperating with or assisting the sponsor in the conduct of the sponsor’s program.

-TRAINEE: A foreign national who has either: (i) a degree or professional certificate from a foreign post-secondary academic institution and at least one year of prior related work experience in his/her occupational field acquired outside the United States, or (ii) five years of work experience outside the United States in his/her occupational field.
+TRAINEE: A foreign national who has either: (i) a degree or professional certificate from a foreign post-secondary academic institution and at least one year of prior related work experience in their occupational field acquired outside the United States, or (ii) five years of work experience outside the United States in their occupational field.

-TRAINING PROGRAM: A structured and guided work-based learning program set forth in an individualized Trainee/Internship Placement Plan (T/IPP) that enhances both a trainee’s understanding of American culture and society and his/her skills in his/her occupational field through exposure to American techniques, methodologies, and expertise.
+TRAINING PROGRAM: A structured and guided work-based learning program set forth in an individualized Trainee/Internship Placement Plan (T/IPP) that enhances both a trainee’s understanding of American culture and society and their skills in their occupational field through exposure to American techniques, methodologies, and expertise.

 Next: Appendix »